miscounting/RewardBotJ/README.md

 A simple bot designed to integrate with Twitch custom channel point rewards.
 RewardBotJ snoops on your twitch reward redemptions using **twitch4j**, identifies rewards with configured actions, and performs those actions automatically.

+Unlike other similar tools, this one does not depend on forcing your users to submit text along with the reward redemption!

 # To use
 ### Install